-Invoking the jurisdiction of this Tribunal under Section 14 of the Armed Forces Tribunal Act, 2007, the applicant filed this OA praying to direct the respondents to accept the disabilities of the applicant as attributable to/aggravated by military service and grant disability pension @20% rounded off to 50% with effect from the date of retirement of the applicant; along with all consequential benefits.
+Invoking the jurisdiction of this Tribunal under Section 14 of the Armed Forces Tribunal Act, 2007, the applicant filed this OA praying to direct the respondents to accept the disabilities of the applicant as attributable to/aggravated by military service and grant disability pension with benefit of broad-banding with effect from the date of retirement along with all consequential benefits.

-2. The applicant was enrolled in the Indian Air Force on 21.04.1997 and retired on 30.04.2017.
-The Release Medical Board dated 16.08.2016 held that the applicant was fit to be discharged from service in low medical category

-- A4G4(P) for the disability -DIABETES MELLITUS Type II @ 20% for life while the qualifying element for disability pension was recorded as NIL for life on account of disabilities being treated as neither attributable to nor aggravated by military service (NANA). - grant applicant for claim of the 3.
-The vide letter rejected pension was disability No. HQ/99798/1/785407/04/17/DAV (DP/RMB) dated 17.08.2017 stating that the aforesaid disability was considered as neither attributable to nor aggravated by military service.
-The applicant submitted a representation dated 15.08.21 before the Authorities which were rejected vide letter No. Air HQ/99798/1/785407/(DP/RMB)dated 09.11.21. - 4.
+- 2. The applicant was enrolled in Indian Air Force on 15.05.1982 and retired on 31.12.2020.
+The Release Medical Board held that the applicant was fit to be discharged from service in low medical category for the disability- DIABETES MELLITUS Type II @ 20% for life.
+However, the qualifying element for disability pension was recorded as NIL for life on account of disabilities being treated as neither attributable to nor aggravated by military service (NANA). - 3.
+The claim of the applicant for grant of disability pension was rejected vide Air HQ letter No. 16036/DGAF/MS/MA (Pens)/ Policy dated 20 July 2012.
+Against this the applicant is stated to have preferred first appeal dated 05.05.2022. - 4.
 Placing reliance on the judgement of the Hon'ble Supreme Court in Dharamvir Singh v.
-UOI & Ors [2013 (7) SCC 36], Ld.
-Counsel for applicant argues that no note of any disability was recorded in the service documents of the applicant at the time of the entry into the service, and that he served in the Army at various places in different environmental and service conditions in his prolonged service, thereby, any disability at the time of his service is deemed to be attributable to or aggravated by military service.
+UOI & Ors [2013 (7) SCC 36], Learned Counsel for the applicant argues that no note of any disability was recorded in the service documents of the applicant at the time of the entry into the service, and that he served in the Indian Air Force at various places in different environmental and service conditions in his prolonged service, thereby, any disability at the time of his service is deemed to be attributable to or aggravated by military service.

-- 5. Per contra, Ld.
-Counsel for the Respondents submits that under the provisions of Regulation 81 of the Pension Regulations for the Army, 2008 (Part-I), the primary condition for the grant of disability pension is invalidation out of service on account of a disability which is attributable to or aggravated by military service and is assessed @ 20% or more. - 6.
-Relying on the aforesaid provision, Ld.
-Counsel for respondents further submits that the aforesaid disabilities of the applicant were assessed as "neither attributable to nor aggravated" by military service and not connected with the military service and as such, his claim was rejected; thus, the applicant is not entitled for grant of disability pension due to policy constraints. - 7.
-On the careful perusal of the materials available on record and also the submissions made on behalf of the parties, we are of the opinion that it is not in dispute that the extent of disability was assessed to be above 20% which is the bare minimum for grant of disability pension in terms of Regulation 81 and 37 of the Pension Regulations for the Army, 2008 (Part-I).
+- 5. Per Contra, Learned Counsel for the Respondents submits that under the relevant provisions of the Pension Regulation for the Air Force, the primary condition for the grant of disability pension is assessed is invalidated out of service on account of a disability which is attributable to or aggravated by military service and is assessed @ 20% or more. - 6.
+Relying on the aforesaid provision, Learned Counsel for respondents further submits that the aforesaid disabilities of the applicant were assessed as "neither attributable to nor aggravated" by naval service and not connected with the naval service and as such, his claim was rejected; thus, the applicant is not entitled for grant of disability pension due to policy constraints. - 7.
+On the careful perusal of the materials available on record and also the submissions made on behalf of the parties, we are of the opinion that it is not in dispute that the extent of disability was assessed to be 20% which is the bare minimum for grant of disability pension in terms of the provisions of the Pension Regulation for the Air Force.
 The only question that arises in the above backdrop is whether disability suffered by the applicant was attributable to or aggravated by military service.